 10. Heritage Day (Open Monumentendag) – Throughout The Netherlands

 For two days during this event, monumental buildings in Amsterdam are open to the public.
 This is the only chance you get to take a look inside luxury canal houses, castles, palaces, old farmhouses and even forgotten factories.
 Around 4,000 historical buildings and sites are accessible during this event, throughout The Netherlands.

 For more information: openmonumentendag.nl

-This list was created with the kind help of Perfect Visit.
+This list of annual events in Amsterdam was created with the kind help of Perfect Visit.
 Perfect Visit offers serviced apartments in Amsterdam and wants to make sure that your stay is perfect.